 13. While we are not a rescue group, if you know of a cat who is injured or suffering, please call.
 We will do what we can to stop the suffering.

-Director Denise Bynum accepts the award for HARP as one of the top nonprofits in MS from the MS Alliance of Nonprofits & Philantrophy and the MS Business Journal in 2022.
+Director Denise Bynum accepts the award for HARP as one of the top nonprofits in MS from the MS Alliance of Nonprofits & Philantrophy and the MS Business Journal in 2022 and again in 2023!

 It's the proactive solution to animal overpopulation and suffering, and it has health benefits to your cat too.
 Males typically stop roaming and coming home with bite wounds and trauma, they stop spreading disease by breeding, and they often will stop spraying behaviors.
 Females are no longer at risk of uterine infections or obstetric complications, their heat cycles stop and male cats don't come around.
 Fixed cats cost less to care for too: Bite wound abscesses, trauma, uterine infections, breast cancer — all are reduced!